Piracy in the British Virgin Islands: Letters of marque

 This was done and a percentage was given to the planters as compensation.
 The receipt showing what was taken from each planter and what was rewarded still exists in England and a copy is held on Tortola.
 Piracy was also practised by BVIslanders during both the Seven Years' War and the American War of Independence.
 During both of these conflicts, to boost the standing navy of the British Empire, Letters of marque were issued to Caribbean planters whose vessels then became known as privateers.

 A letter of marque is basically written permission for a private vessel to arm itself and attack enemy shipping, condoned by the privateer's home government.
 Once captured, any enemy vessel would be subjected to what was known as a Vice Court of Admiralty, generally held on the island the privateer originated from.
 This was the case on Tortola, however, planters weren't necessarily just choosing enemy vessels and were sometimes attacking vessels from neutral countries.
 As these vessels were in fact not at war with England, the Letter of Marque became obsolete and the act committed constituted piracy.

 Privateering

 The British Virgin Islanders attacked enough neutral vessels to have their Letters of Marque and Vice Court of Admiralty dissolved and weren't allowed privateering status again.
 The last recorded episode of piracy in the BVI took place as late as 1869 and involved a vessel called the Telegrafo.
 The vessel was detained at Tortola on charges of piracy but orders were issued for her release by the Governor because the legal system was unable to deal with such a case.

-The 'Golden Era' of piracy for the most part took place during the first quarter of the 18th Century and has left a legacy that perpetuates the rich and mysterious history of the BVI.
+The 'Golden Era' of piracy for the most part took place during the first quarter of the 18th Century and has left a legacy that perpetuates the history of the BVI.